aws-amplify/docs/js/start.md

 $ amplify push
 ```

-Since you added an API the `amplify push` process will automatically enter the codegen process and prompt you for configuration.
+Since you added an API the `amplify push` process will automatically prompt for codegen (select `y` when prompted for automatic query and code generation).
 Accept the defaults choosing JavaScript, TypeScript, or Angular depending on your platform.
 <div id="react" class="tab-content">
 For this tutorial choose **JavaScript**.
 </div>